yesco/jml/README.md

 "And ASCII bytes do not occur when encoding non-ASCII code points into UTF-8, making UTF-8 safe to use within most programming and document languages that interpret certain ASCII characters in a special way, e.g. as end of string."

 ### Security/Encryption/(TEA)[https://en.wikipedia.org/wiki/Tiny_Encryption_Algorithm]

 - [encrypt FOOBAR] => {39CE0CD92EEBACC8}
 - [decrypt {39CE0CD92EEBACC8}] => FOOBAR
-- [encrypt-eval (+ 3 4)] => {D9403DC570A74AF1}
+- [encrypt-eval {+ 3 4}] => {D9403DC570A74AF1}
-- [decrypt {D9403DC570A74AF1}] => (+ 3 4)
+- [decrypt {D9403DC570A74AF1}] => {+ 3 4}
-- [decrypt-eval {D9403DC570A74AF1}] => (+ 3 4) => 7
+- [decrypt-eval {D9403DC570A74AF1}] => [+ 3 4] => 7

+#### using custom keys

+The default key is "1234123412341234", maximum lenght is 16, ascii, no "/" or " " character allowed.
+The key is part of the "function" name (funny hack) thus the name to use is [encrypt/MYSECURITYKEY data to encrypt], similarly for decrypt/MYSECURITYKEY, encrypt-eval/decrypt-eval...

-Note on "security", it's just XXTEA which can only provide nominal security in access.
+*Note* on "security", it's just XXTEA which can only provide nominal security in access.
 They keys aren't protected and if one has access to the physical device would be able to extract the key.
 However, each instance should have it's own key and the person communicating with it need it too.
 This means; It's protected against middle-man attack.
 Each unikernel/device should have it's own key.
 It may be possible to use the key to only allow the owner of that key to modify and run any code.
 Others would only be allowed to interact using the public defined macro functions, like [macro /foo]...

-Encrypted data becomes HEX coded, thus will at use at least the double amount of bytes.
+Encrypted data becomes HEX coded, to keep it ascii, thus it will at use at least the double amount of bytes.

+TODO: enable setting/changing keys

 #### Termination